 Sure enough, by now you must be aware of Katie Bouman.
 Ye, the Ph.D. graduate from MIT (Massachusetts Institute of Technology ) who recently become an online sensation, for having done what was near to impossible even in the dreams of many prolific scientists.

-Katie Bouman, a Tech savvy of 29 years, a brilliant American Computer Scientist to be precise, has designed an algorithm which aided to photograph the black hole.
+Katie Bouman, a Tech-savvy of 29 years, a brilliant American Computer Scientist to be precise, has designed an algorithm that aided to photograph the black hole.

-The algorithm involves coordinating ten available radio telescopes which were scattered across five continents, such that if it were a single receiver.
-And having tuned to high-frequency radio waves, they could photograph the black hole from M87 Galaxy with the magnification it furnished.
+The algorithm involves coordinating ten available radio telescopes that were scattered across five continents, such that if it were a single receiver.
+And having turned to high-frequency radio waves, they could photograph the black hole from M87 Galaxy with the magnification it furnished.
 This project is named as Event Horizon Telescope.

 As described by Dr. Bouman, “The black hole casts a shadow on the backdrop of bright material, carving out a sphere of darkness.
 A bright ring reveals the black hole’s event horizon, where the gravitational pull becomes so great that not even light can escape. “, in the year 2016.
 And just three years later, today, the image her algorithms photographed matches the description she gave.

 Wondering, why Katie does take the words of appreciation?
 Well, it’s obvious as with her written algorithm, she could picturise her research on black holes, which, otherwise could have been done with a telescope as massive as the earth.
 Can, on earth any human being could have designed it?
 Well, near to impossible, in my opinion.